wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 failure modes for you as much as possible.

 When the response comes back from the LLM, we need to process it.
 The monitoring data we discussed in [#s](#llmops-monitoring) is automatically generated for you so you can export it through tools like Application Insights or OpenTelemetry.
+The generated telemetry contains token usage information, the input prompt, and the generated response.

-Ultimately, the result of a prompt execution is returned to you.
+Your code may be a simple chatbot or a complex workflow and depending on the use case you'll need a different response.
 Depending on what you asked for, you may need structured data or just plain text.
 Semantic Kernel will make sure that the data is deserialized as necessary so you can work with it in your application.

 The kernel allows you to inject filters at various points in the process.
 This is useful to for example filter out harmful responses (see [#s](#llmops-user-safety)) or